BYates1289/Flask-Movie-Review/README.md

                 <ol type="a">
                     <li>Once logged in, the user can check whether anyone else has registered a review on the same movie as them on the Review page.</li>
                 </ol>
-            <li>As a Returning Visitor, see which movies people are rating the highest.</li>
+            <li>As a Returning Visitor, I want to see which movies people are rating the highest.</li>
                 <ol type="a">
                     <li>As part of the carousel, the reviewed score is shown also.
 The carousel is on a loop so each review left on the site will be shown along with the rating given.</li>
                     <li>Each review will display the reviewers rating.
 The user can check these out on the Review page.</li>